trustedlogin/client/README.md

 define( 'TRUSTEDLOGIN_TESTING_EXAMPLE', true );
 ```

+### Disabling TrustedLogin

+To disable TrustedLogin, define a `TRUSTEDLOGIN_DISABLE` constant in the site's `wp-config.php` file.
+That will prevent all code that uses TrustedLogin from loading TrustedLogin.

+To prevent a single TrustedLogin installation, you will need to know the namespace.
+Once you have the namespace,  define a `TRUSTEDLOGIN_DISABLE_{NAMESPACE}` constant in the site's `wp-config.php` file.
+The namespace must be in all caps.

 ## TrustedLogin Client `Config` settings

 | Key | Type | Description | Default | Required? |